Dreem just crossed a major milestone.

 Today, four years after we started, the team has grown to 70 incredible people working daily with thousands of our users, collecting incredibly rich and novel (anonymized) data.
 We have learned so much.
 We are so happy and proud to see the thousands cases of bad sleep that we have been able to solve, and all the nice testimonials and messages from our users make it all worth the hardwork.

 But now our focus is on understanding why some of our users did not get the experience and the results they were hoping for.
 Thanks to incredible work from the team and the relentless obsession on the data and feedback analysis, we have now a solid war plan for the next years.
 I can’t share everything today, but stay in touch with us.
 We will announce some major product milestones by the end of 2018.

 And now, what?

 What I can say without a doubt, is that after four years, we have the most complete, results-based and accurate sleep product for the consumer.
 But this does not mean that we have a solution that can help everyone for now.
-Our vision at Dreem is to become the main entry door for everyone on the planet suffering from poor sleep quality.
-Dreem won’t solve everything but we want it to bring significant value to everyone:
+Our vision with Dreem is to become the main entry point for everyone on the planet suffering from poor sleep quality.
+Dreem won’t solve everything but we want it to bring significant value to everyone by:

-- On understanding where bad sleep comes from and know when it is caused by a pathology (we currently have promising research on predictive diagnosis through data analysis)
+- Understanding where bad sleep comes from and know when it is caused by a pathology (we currently have promising research on predictive diagnosis through data analysis)

-- On supporting those with chronic insomnia as much as possible — which is the largest part of those complaining about their sleep
+- Supporting those with chronic insomnia as much as possible — which is by far, the largest group of those complaining about their sleep

-- On supporting people constrained by their lifestyle to achieve their sleep objectives
+- Supporting people constrained by their lifestyle to achieve their sleep objectives

 To do so, we will be extremely focused in the coming years on: